-- Advanced R graphics: Create advanced and informative graphics using 'ggplot2' that include bar plots, histograms, scatter plots, density plots, heat maps and many more.
+- Basic and Advanced R graphics: Create simple and advanced informative graphics using 'ggplot2' that include bar plots, histograms, scatter plots, density plots, heat maps and many more.

 - Customise graphs: Introduce geoms, stats, layers, scales, axes, legends, facets, colour themes, general themes, fonts and grid layouts.

 - Interactive graphs: Introduce the 'ggplotly' tool, used to produce web-based graphs where a user can interactively select, display and highlight visualised data points, lines, etc.

 - Dynamic documents: Illustrate how R Markdown can be used to create dynamic reports that incorporate descriptive text and statistical plots, with the code used to perform the analyses and the results.